vidma/aac-speech-android/README.md

 * Install gesture search http://www.google.com/mobile/gesture-search/  or from android market: https://market.android.com/details?id=com.google.android.apps.gesturesearch
 (note the tablets I tested the app with did not support Gesture Search -- you will get some more poor homemade search capabilities)
 * Run the application
     * This will ask you to download the datafiles to continue (select Yes).
-This will download the 5000+ icons and the vocabularies (~20MB), so better do this on WiFi.
-Notes that all this will take long time... :)
+This will download the 5000+ icons and the vocabularies (~20MB), so better do this on a stable WiFi connection and this will take couple of minutes.
     * You may later update the dataset from menu->Settings->Update icons